-The Board meets on average 8 times a year by way of both face to face and teleconference meetings.
+The Board meets on average 8 times a year, during 2022 the board met 7 times, usually by way of both face to face and teleconference meetings.
+During 2022 there were 3 in person meetings and the remainder were held via teleconference.
 Decisions concerning the direction and control of the business are made by the Board, and a formal schedule of matters specifically reserved for the Board is in place.
 Matters reserved for the Board include:

-- Approval of overall strategy and strategic objectives; - Oversight of operations (including accounting, planning and internal control systems); - Compliance with legal and regulatory requirements; - Management/operational performance review; - Changes in corporate or capital structure; - Approval of the risk appetite of the company; - Approval of the half-year and annual report and accounts; - Declaration of any interim dividend and recommendation of a final dividend; - Approval of formal communications with shareholders; - Approval of major contracts and investments; and - Approval of policies on matters such as health and safety, corporate social responsibility (CSR) and the environment.
+- Approval of overall strategy and strategic objectives; - Oversight of operations (including accounting, planning and internal control systems); - Compliance with legal and regulatory requirements; - Management/operational performance review; - Changes in corporate or capital structure; - Approval of the risk appetite of the Company; - Approval of the half-year and annual report and accounts; - Declaration of any interim dividend and recommendation of a final dividend; - Approval of formal communications with shareholders; - Approval of major contracts and investments; and - Approval of policies on matters such as health and safety, corporate social responsibility (CSR) and the environment.